canro91/canro91.github.io/_posts/2021-07-05-UnitTestingBestPractices.md

 **Don't use filler words like "Success" or "IsCorrect" in test names**.
 Instead, tell what "success" and "correct" means for that test.
 Is it a successful test because it doesn't throw exceptions?
 Is it successful because it returns a value different from null?
 Make your test names easy to understand.

-<div class="message">If you want to learn more about naming your tests, check <a href="/2021/04/12/UnitTestNamingConventions">How to name your test: 4 naming conventions</a> where we write test names for the same methods using 4 different naming conventions.</div>
+<div class="message">If you want to learn more about naming your tests, check <a href="/2021/04/12/UnitTestNamingConventions">How to name your test: four naming conventions</a> where we write test names for the same methods using for different naming conventions.</div>

 ## 2. On Organization